-Default segmentation rules in Memsource correspond with specifics of each supported language and can be customized.
+Default segmentation rules correspond with specifics of each supported language and can be customized.

-Jobs imported with bad segmentation such as poorly formatted Word files or the application of inappropriate segmentation customization can affect TM match values.
+Jobs imported with bad segmentation such as poorly formatted document files or the application of inappropriate segmentation customization can affect TM match values.

 Translation memories with multilingual target languages are supported and can be used bidirectionally.